bellingcat/EDGAR/README.md

 If you're interested in finding all the documents mentioning a certain person ? company or a phrase in the EDGAR database, you can do that via the [full text search page](https://www.sec.gov/edgar/search/#)

-Since the SEC does not make it easy to get all the information you might need, we built a Python tool that lets you download the search results to a file without having to go through all the pages of results by hand.
+Since it easy to get all the information you might need from the SEC, we built a Python tool that lets you download the search results to a file without having to go through all the pages of results by hand.

 This is a command line tool that takes a search query, opens a web browser in the background, and downloads the search results into a CSV file that can be opened in a spreadsheet program (such as Excel).